inffeldgroup/sw2016/README.md

 Inffeldgroup

-Note: To ensure a great usage experience the application is shipped with some images.
+Note: To ensure a great user experience the application is shipped with some images.
 If you do not need or want to remove these pictures simply delete them from your device after installing the app.